-From the table, the response of output to a monetary innovation is larger during expansions compared to recessions.
+From the table, when monetary shocks are added to the economy driven by shocks to $(disp_Q, \mu_Q)$, the response of output to a monetary innovation is larger during expansions compared to recessions.
 The mechanism is best understood from Figure 10.
-A recessions is associated with a large value of $disp_Q$ coupled with a reduction in mu_Q .
+A recession is associated with a large value of $disp_Q$ coupled with a reduction in mu_Q .
 From the figure, during the recession the frequency of price adjustment is higher.
-With more price flexibility in a recession, the real effect of the money shock is reduced.
-Therefore we see this countercyclical effectiveness of monetary shocks.